TurboGit/scbi/README.md

       {
           local PREFIX=$1
           local TARGET=$2
+          local VARIANT=$3

           make install
       }
       ```

-   Note, that this will install into the module install directory.
+   Note, that this will install into the module's install directory.

 6. This is optional, but if we want to have the final installation
    done in a specific location (default in /usr for Little-CMS) we can